Ramnit virus removal guide

 How to avoid installation of malware?

-Lack of knowledge and careless behavior are the main reasons for computer infections.
+Lack of knowledge of these threats and careless behavior are the main reasons for computer infections.
 The key to safety is caution.
 Therefore, pay close attention when browsing the Internet.
 Remember that no website/browser is capable of detecting viruses on your computer.
-Therefore, all errors displayed on the Internet are fake and should be ignored.
+Therefore, all errors displayed on the Internet via websites are fake and should be ignored.
 Think twice before opening email attachments.
-If a received file is irrelevant or the sender seem suspicious, never open the file.
+If a received file is irrelevant or the sender seems suspicious, never open the file.
 Have a reputable anti-virus/anti-spyware suite installed and running, since these tools can detect and eliminate viruses before they do any damage.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 How to remove malware manually?